ibm-cloud-docs/Cloudant/guides/design_document_management.md

     faceting and complex ad-hoc queries

 {{site.data.keyword.cloudant_short_notm}}'s [search indexes](/docs/services/Cloudant?topic=cloudant-search#search) and [MapReduce views](/docs/services/Cloudant?topic=cloudant-views-mapreduce#views-mapreduce)
-are configured by adding Design Documents to a database.
+are configured by adding design documents to a database.
-Design Documents are JSON documents which contain the instructions on how the view or index is to be built.
+Design documents are JSON documents which contain the instructions on how the view or index is to be built.
 Let's take a simple example.
 Assume we have a simple collection of data documents, similar to the following example.